Kraisie/SeriesTracker/README.md

         * "How To"/Tutorial
             * Description of all Functions
 * Show progress while updating in background (runnable, but can't update UI out of it)
-* Add queries to search series that fulfill a specific dataset
-    * Duration, Rating and number of Seasons
-        * Duration: Set a number and adjust offset -> e.g 20 minutes duration +- 5 minutes results in all series that have a duration of 15 to 25 minutes per episode
-        * Rating: Search for series with a rating above X. Option to ignore series with lower than Y Votes
-            * Include SiteRaitingCount to Object MySeries
-        * Number of seasons: selfexplaining

 ## Think-Abouts
 * Contrast Color for background better than just black and white